Museology, Anthropology 470

 You will need to do this WITH museum personnel as it includes scheduling the interns working hours and the duties that will be required.

-FIFTH STEP: Contact the Anthropology Department Manager for an override code.
+FIFTH STEP: Contact your professor for an override code:

 Notes about Anthropology 470